chardma3/Capino/README.md

 The site was tested manually and fulfills its goals by providing an easy and straightforward way for users to achieve their goals.

 1 Navbar
-i all links in the navbar take the user to that section on the webpage
+i All links in the navbar take the user to that section on the webpage

 2 Call-to-action button
-i takes the user to the contact form to make it easy for the user to get in touch
+i Takes the user to the contact form to make it easy for the user to get in touch

 3 Contact Form
-i on trying to submit the form with required fields left blank it shows an error message.
+i On trying to submit the form with required fields left blank it shows an error message.
-ii on entering invalid information e.g. name in the email address field, it displays an error message as it expects an email address only.
+ii On entering invalid information e.g. name in the email address field, it displays an error message as it expects an email address only.
 This is the same for the name field which requires text and not an email address.
-iii when all requirements are met, the form is submitted.
+iii When all requirements are met, the form is submitted.

 4 Social Media section
-i all links open a separate page and take the user to the social media websites
+i All links open a separate page and take the user to the social media websites

 The website is responsive and diplays four packages side by side on desktop screens, two packages on tablet sized devices and everything stacked on top of each as one column in mobile view.